 It's best to keep your geodatabase and client versions as close as possible.
 Sometimes, you have to upgrade the geodatabase.
 You must upgrade your geodatabase if either of the following is true:

 - The client release you are using cannot connect to the geodatabase release you want to use.
 For enterprise geodatabases, the client release you're using may not be able to connect to the database management system version you're using, and you need to upgrade both the database and the geodatabase to connect from a newer client.

 - You want to take advantage of functionality that is available only if you use a newer release of the geodatabase.
 Check each version of What's new in ArcGIS Pro for information on new functionality and dataset types in the geodatabase.
-Be aware that when you create new dataset types or upgrade a dataset, such as a parcel fabric or upgrade the ObjectID field to a 64-bit integer, older clients will no longer be able to access the dataset.
+Be aware that when you create new dataset types or upgrade a dataset, such as a parcel fabric or a network dataset, older clients will no longer be able to access the dataset.

-For more information on geodatabase upgrades, see the upgrade topics appropriate to the type of geodatabase you are using:
+For more information about geodatabase upgrades, see the upgrade topics for the type of geodatabase you are using: